githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 - Self-hosted build agents
 - Historical packages
 - Permissions for CI/CD pipelines
-- Build steps or build triggers
+- Less commonly use build steps or build triggers

 Now, let's dive into how to install GitHub Actions Importer and ensure it is up-to-date.